 Exchange differences arising on the translation of monetary items are recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income, except where deferred in Other Comprehensive Income as a qualifying cash flow or net investment hedge.
-Exchange differences arising on the translation of non-monetary items are recognised directly in Other Comprehensive Income to the extent that the gain or loss is directly recognised in other comprehensive the exchange difference is recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
+Exchange differences arising on the translation of non-monetary items are recognised directly in Other Comprehensive m.iii.
+Group Companies

+Income to the extent that the gain or loss is directly recognised in other comprehensive income; otherwise the exchange difference is recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.